sct-pipeline/balgrist-sci/README.md

 ## 3. Data structure

+### 3.1 File organization

 <details><summary>Click the triangle to expand/collapse the section</summary>

-Expected [BIDS](https://bids-specification.readthedocs.io/en/stable/)-like structures is shown below.
+A file organization according to the [BIDS](https://bids-specification.readthedocs.io/en/stable/) is shown below.

-Note that only the `sourcedata` directory containing folders with DICOM files for each subject is required.
+Note that only the `sourcedata` directory containing folders with DICOM files for each subject is initially required.
-The rest of the directories and files will be created during the processing.
+The rest of the directories and files will be created during the processing; see the next section.

 ```
 ├── participants.tsv        --> file with participants information; see example below